ngfblog/pfLoginTracker/README.md

 ## How It Works

 1. `check_pfsense_login.sh` scans the auth.log file for new entries since the last check
+2. The script detects different types of events:
+   - Standard authentication successes and failures
+   - SSH connection attempts
+   - SSHGuard blocking actions
-2. When it finds a login event (success or failure), it extracts the username and IP address
+3. When it finds an event, it extracts the relevant information (username, IP address)
-3. It calls `gotify_auth_alert.sh` with these details
+4. It calls `gotify_auth_alert.sh` with these details
-4. `gotify_auth_alert.sh` sends notifications to both Gotify and email
+5. `gotify_auth_alert.sh` sends notifications to both Gotify and email

+## Alert Types

+The system now monitors and alerts on:

+- **Authentication Success**: Successful logins to the pfSense web interface
+- **Authentication Failure**: Failed login attempts to the pfSense web interface
+- **SSH Connection**: When someone connects to your pfSense system via SSH
+- **SSHGuard Block**: When SSHGuard detects and blocks suspicious IP addresses

 ## Customizing